dapngn/vimfiles/README.markdown

 Features
 ---------
-Vim configuration that leverages git <a href="https://github.com/tpope/vim-pathogen">pathogen</a> for easy setup and modification.
+Vim configuration that leverages <a href="https://github.com/tpope/vim-pathogen">pathogen</a> for easy setup and modification.